-In most orgs, design is one of the core elements that binds development, marketing, brand and business stakeholder - effectively its role is to be the central communication channel.
-It defends the user, it actions and commissions research, it discovers trend, it crafts solutions - and all of this effects the entirety of the organisation, including the bottom line.
-Even if your org hasn’t necessarily realised this core power of design to effect change, creating your design org to — at the very least — communicate well, with minimal friction is key to any product or brands success.
+In most orgs, regardless of size, design is the core power that binds development, marketing, sales, brand and business stakeholders.
+Effectively its role is to be the central, lateral communication channel.
+It defends the user, it actions and commissions research, it discovers trend, it crafts solutions, it communicates — and all of this affects the entirety of your products community, yet also the organisation itself - including the inevitable bottom line.
+Even if your org as a whole hasn’t realised this superpower design has to effect change, then even getting your design org to — at the very least — communicate effectively with each other, with minimal friction and shared knowledge - can only be a good thing.

-If you've identified remote or distributed problems raising their head in your org, here’s some hard-won opinion on some next steps, pitfalls and quick wins.
+If you're ready to take on the challenge of building a distributed, remote or asynchronous-positive Design environment - here’s some hard-won personal opinion on some next steps, pitfalls and quick wins.

 Sweat your workflow